When can I apply?

 What is Fellow Compensation during the Community Action Year?

-Fellows work 40 hours per week and are paid an hourly wage of $12.50 per hour (subject to payroll taxes).
-Health insurance benefits, Workers’ Compensation, 10 days of paid time off, and 1 day of wellness leave per month are provided.
+Fellows earn an hourly wage of $13 per hour and work 40 hours per week.
+Health insurance benefits, workers’ compensation insurance, 10 days of paid time off, and 1 day of wellness leave every 5 weeks are provided.

 Where do Fellows live during the year?
 How much does it cost?